Canadian Dietetics Registration Exam

 The CDRE is a four-hour, computerized, multiple-choice examination designed to test the practice-based knowledge, application, and critical thinking skills required to competently and safely practice dietetics.
 The CDRE will be taken as an online remote-proctored exam in 2023.
 The CDRE is administered in May and November each year.
 The spring exam is scheduled for May 18 & 19, 2023.

-You must be registered as a temporary member to write the CDRE.
-CLICK HERE for information about how to apply for temporary membership.
-If you wish to take the May 2023 exam, submit your application for temporary membership to NSDA by March 28.
-You can submit your application for temporary membership before you complete your practicum.
+You must be registered with a candidate licence to write the CDRE.
+CLICK HERE for information about how to apply for a candidate licence.
+If you wish to take the May 2023 exam, submit your application for a candidate licence to NSCDN by March 28.
+You can submit your application for a candidate licence before you complete your practicum.
 Documents that accompany your application (e.g. transcripts, confirmation of practicum completion) can be submitted afterwards (no later than May 1).

 The exam is an online proctored exam.
-Requests to take the exam in person at a testing centre must be made in writing to NSDA by March 28.
+Requests to take the exam in person at a testing centre must be made in writing to NSCDN by March 28.

-Once you are registered as a temporary member and have paid exam fee ($600), NSDA will submit your name to the exam company (Meazure Learning).
+Once you are registered with a candidate licence and have paid exam fee ($600), NSCDN will submit your name to the exam company (Meazure Learning).
 You will then receive an email from Meazure Learning (previously known as Yardstick) with instructions on how to schedule your exam.
 You are encouraged to schedule your exam early to have a choice of exam date.
-The deadline to submit the exam payment to NSDA is May 1.
-The scheduling window for temporary members who have paid their exam fee is between March 7 and May 10.
+The deadline to submit the exam payment to NSCDN is May 1.
+The scheduling window for candidates who have paid their exam fee is between March 7 and May 10.

 The Guide includes information about the exam, sample exam questions, and a reference list.
 Click HERE to view the Canadian Dietetic Registration Exam Preparation Guide.
 Click HERE to view the French version of the Preparation Guide.